-Therefore, you can assume that the first half of the month is more suitable for sending newsletters, promotions, and any kind of marketing emails than the second half of the month.
+Therefore, you can assume that the first half of the month is more suitable for sending newsletters, promotions, and any marketing emails than the second half of the month.

 We all know that open rates and click-through rates are important for your business.

-Open rates help you gauge how many people are seeing the content or products you’re sending out to them, while click-through rates let you know if they found what they were looking for.
+Open rates help you gauge how many people see the content or products you’re sending out to them, while click-through rates let you know if they found what they were looking for.

 Conversions are even more important than those metrics since conversions help your business grow and expand.